 On the flip side the confident child will go on to enjoy all then splendors of life.
 Their self confidence in themselves will make them more bold, courageous and assertive, they will be more extrovert and out going, they will be more successful both career wise and socially.

 They will have better communication skills which is a huge advantage, confident children become confident adults, this will make them more positive and optimistic, they will mix better and find it easier to approach and interact with the opposite sex.

-One way around this is to get them a computer subliminal messaging software, this can be put on whilst their on their computers and because it is unobtrusive and they don't need to do anything it won't bother them.
+This can be put on whilst they're on their computers and because it is unobtrusive and they don't need to do anything it won't bother them.

 Building a child's confidence requires a combination of many different things, including the way they think, positive self talk and the actions they take.